tannerdolby/eleventy-photo-gallery/index.md

 ---
+pageTitle: Your Gallery Name
-title: 11ty Photo Gallery
+title: Photo Gallery
 purpose: Stock photos currently provided from Pexels.
 Add or remove images from the grid and customize your own image gallery!
-homeBtnTxt: My Gallery
-footerTxt: Created by Tanner Dolby.
+footerTxt: Created by your name.
 layout: ./layouts/base.njk
 ---